Top Starbucks competitors include other retail coffee shops and fast-food restaurants.

 Starbucks differentiates itself from McCafé as a more premium product.

-These are customers who return to the company on a daily basis.
+These are customers who return to the company daily.

-With its significant worldwide appeal, the company is likely to remain the industry leader for a long time.
+With its significant worldwide appeal, the company will likely remain the industry leader for a long time.